fluencelabs/examples/aqua-examples/near-integration/README.md

 ...
 ```

-As you can see, this is a straight mapping of the RPC response to the `Result` struct, which we can process in Aqua like so:
+As you can see, this is a straight mapping of the RPC response to the `Result` struct introduced above, which we can process in Aqua like so:

 ```aqua
 -- some example aqua file